 There are, however, a few topics that bring all staff together.
 One example is when the whole organisation is moving into a new office.

 In one organisation we have worked with, the business was moving out of their offices in the capital city and moving into a regional area.
 All staff were being consolidated into a single office, which was being fitted out especially for the organisation.

-A discussion forum was setup to discuss the design, layout, furniture and colours of the new office.
+A collaboration space was setup to discuss the design, layout, furniture and colours of the new office.
 This sparked extremely lively discussion and extensive input on all aspects, especially the colours that the walls would be painted.